alexandrehtrb/jxl-avif-simple-benchmark/README.md

 Clone this repo and run using GitHub Actions.
 Every push to master starts the benchmarking compression.

-The numbers for comparison can be obtained inside the .zip files produced.

 ## Input images sources

 I don't have the sources of all the input images, some are just from my collection.